This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 In the course of the probate proceedings an agreement may be made between heirs and other interested parties as well: heirs may transfer, in part or in whole, the property acquired by succession to an estate creditor or a person entitled to a reserved share by way of satisfying their claims.
 This allows for the negotiated settlement of the claims of estate creditors or of persons entitled to a reserved share in the course of the probate proceedings.

 At the conclusion of the probate proceedings the notary public issues a formal decision: a grant of probate.
 In this decision the notary public legally transfers the various elements of the estate to the heirs (or legatees).

 The interested parties may appeal the grant of probate issued by the notary public; the appeal is adjudicated by the competent regional court.
+In the absence of an appeal, the grant of probate becomes final.
 The final grant of probate is an authentic public document that certifies the status of the heir (legatee) named in it.
 The notary public provides ex officio for the forwarding of the final grant of probate to the authority maintaining the real estate register (or register of other items of property).

 It should be noted that if there is a legal dispute between the interested parties, the notary public may not resolve it in the probate proceedings; legal disputes may only be settled in court proceedings.